slunicko-ondra/foxtrot/game_design.md

 **Task assignment**:

 As you probably know, most of the attacks start with gathering some information about the victim and does not have to happen online.
 If you have access to the victim’s trash cans or their table where they sit, there may be some valuable pieces of information.

 When this is not possible, social media or blogging websites are also options where you can find hobbies or other compromising info on the victim.
 But I have a feeling you do not need this type of information.

 When you came to the offices, the building was locked and the only possible entrance you found was the window right next to the chief editors' secretary table.
 You cannot physically access her computer, but it looks like it is turned on.
 Once you gather some information, you can start with getting the remote access to the computer of the secretary.
 Maybe access through the terminal will be sufficient, but you will definitely need login (username) and password.
-And from the previous reconnaissance, I think her computers IP address ends with'.1.19'.
+And from the previous reconnaissance, I think her computers IP address ends with'.168.1.19'.
 After successful connection use acquired login as the flag.

 **Hints**:

 Hint 1 (What tool to use?): Use the command-line  **ssh**.
 Type `ssh --help` for more info.

-Hint 2 (What login to use?): Use the first and last name of the secretary (in lowercase) as login
+Hint 2 (What login to use?): Use the first and last name of the secretary (in lowercase and with a dot as a separator) as login.

+Hint 3 (Where to find the password?): Look through the window in the office.

 **Solution**: